srivats0603/Algos_Practice/README.md

 "palindrome_num.py" - simple algo to determine if a number is a palindrome, without using any string conversions.

+"permute_iterative.py" - an iterative algo (without recursions) to determine all permutations of a list.

+"permute_recursive.py" - a recursive algo to determine all permutations of a list.

 "phone_letter_combinations.py" - algo to determine the possible letter combinations given a group of digits is selected on a phone

 "plus_one.py" - given non-empty array of digits representing a non-negative integer, this adds one to the integer and returns the integer in array format.